Fl0k3n/kinda-p4/README.md

 Kubernetes nodes are ubuntu based and come preinstalled with various utilities such as `ping`, `traceroute`, `tcpdump`, `iptables` and `ip` toolkit.
 To debug deployments usage of node affinity may help, you can assign label to a node by:

 `kubectl label node $(kinda reverse <node name>) key=value`

+Besides that, Wireshark may be useful to see what traffic is sent through Kathara bridges in the host namespace.